NamhoKim-Kor/WavelNet/README.md

 This project releases a source code of a WaveletConv layer.
 It is based on PyTorch, and can be used as 'torch.nn.Conv1d'.

+Please note that this project is based on the environment of _Google Colab Pro+_.
+I recommend to check wehther the versions required packages of your environment are compatible with those of _Google Colab Pro+_.

 # Reference
 [1] Namho Kim et al., "_WavelNet_: A novel convolutional neural network architecture for arrhythmia classification from electrocardiogram," _Computer Methods and Programs in Biomedicine_, vol. 231, 107375, Apr.
 2023.
 [DOI: https://doi.org/10.1016/j.cmpb.2023.107375]